puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 The MCollective node group is configured during upgrade, so you do not need to perform any classification or pinning with this group.

-**To add a class to a node group:**
+To pin a node to a node group in the PE console:

-1. On the **Classification** page, click the node group that you want to add the class to, and then click **Classes**.

-2. Under **Add new class**, click the **Class name** field.

-   A list of classes appears.
-These are the classes that the Puppet master knows about and are available in the environment that you have set for the node group.
-The list filters as you type.
-Filtering is not limited to the start of a class name, you can also type substrings from anywhere within the class name.
-Select the class when it appears in the list.
+1. In the **Rules** tab, scroll down to the pinned nodes section below the rules.
+2. In the **Certname** field, enter the certname of the node.

-3. Click **Add class** and then click the commit change button.
+3. Click **Pin node**, and then click the commit button.

 ## Upgrading to Role-Based Access Control (RBAC)